AB 5/AB 2257: California’s Worker Classification Law

 Latest News:

-• The full U.S. Court of Appeals for the Ninth Circuit reheard the appeal of Uber’s successful claim against AB 5’s differential treatment of certain app workers.
+The entire U.S. Court of Appeals for the Ninth Circuit vacated and reversed the appeal of Uber’s successful claim against AB 5’s differential treatment of certain app workers, reinstating the trial court’s dismissal.
+Uber and the other plaintiffs petitioned the U.S. Supreme Court for review.

 Summary: